Students - LL.M.

 Visit the Library's Find Books page for details on searching for books found at Mabie Law Library, other UC Campus Libraries and beyond.

 Students may track current developments in the law and other areas of interest via e-mail alerts.
-Reference librarians can provide assistance setting up the search queries to activate these automatic searches in Lexis and Westlaw or activating table of contents e-mails for specific publications from other vendors such as Bloomberg BNA, CCH, RIA or CILP (a weekly index to legal periodicals).
+Reference librarians can provide assistance setting up the search queries to activate these automatic searches in Lexis and Westlaw or activating table of contents e-mails for specific publications from other vendors such as Bloomberg Law.
+Also view CILP (a weekly index to legal periodicals) from the law library’s front page, which is updated regularly.

 Newspapers & Magazines: